 Is eBay’s VR shop a good or a bad thing?
 Arguably this approach within the retail sector could help solve the high streets supposed ‘impending doom’ as it will encourage consumers to physically go into stores rather than shop online.
 However will all consumers welcome the VR experience?
 Some may not feel safe using technology and others are skeptical of technology’s further involvement in our lives.

 Within the education sector VR has generally been considered a positive thing and a potential tool to enhance learning.
 For example last week the BBC covered a school who are now using VR during classes to help children learn.
 In their History class children were transported to Egypt to learn about the pyramids and in Biology they studied underwater creatures all without leaving their seats.
 No one can deny that this is an amazing thing that gives children access to things they’ve never seen before.
 However will they still be as amazed by travelling and the new places and things they encounter?
 Perhaps not.
 They will have probably experienced the most incredible beaches and seen the wonders of the world before the end of secondary school.

 VR is an exciting tool that will inevitably continue to evolve and eventually become instrumental to our daily lives.
 Many are still unsure as to whether or not this is a good thing as it poses a further risk of decreasing physical social interaction.
 However, on balance, l I think it provides us with a huge opportunity for learning which will ultimately be more beneficial to society as a whole (and it also means I can swim with dolphins whilst stuck on the tube).

-The post 60 years of TV Advertising appeared first on VCCP.
+The post The Rapidly Evolving World of VR appeared first on VCCP.